Verrierdale, Queensland: Geography

 Verrierdale is located in the Sunshine Coast hinterland, between Eumundi and the residential estate Peregian Springs.
+The Eumundi-Noosa Road runs through the north-west corner.

+Eumundi Conservation Park is in the south-west of the locality.
+The north-east of the locality is mostly used for growing crops.
+The remainder of the locality is mixture of rural residential housing and grazing on native vegetation.

 History

 Verrierdale is thought to have been named after for David George Verrier, an early settler who selected land in the area c.
 1908.

 Verrierdale State School opened on 14 August 1916 and closed on 31 December 1963.
 It was at 2 Pryor Road (26.4847°S 152.9932°E).